abuabdirohman4/abuabdirohman4/README.md

 5. Project
 6. Python

-For quickly preview, you can check on my pin below
+For quickly preview, you can check on my pinned repo below.

 For your information :
 - 🔭 I’m currently working serveral project on my company